erroronline1/caro/readme.md

 Application endpoint (landing page) differs for availability of login page for obvious reasons. (./api/api.php and registered files)

-Notifications are processed within the NOTIFICATION-class extending the API-class (./api/notification.php) and are supposed to return integers rather than strings (sensitive data).
+Notifications are processed within the NOTIFICATION-class extending the API-class (./api/notification.php) and are supposed to return integers rather than strings (possible sensitive data).

 [Content](#content)